marcelmueller/steppie/README.md

 ## Special thanks

-[Marcelo Fabri](https://github.com/marcelofabri/) and its enormous patience to teach and help me when I was totally stuck.
+[Marcelo Fabri](https://github.com/marcelofabri/) and his enormous patience to teach and help me when I was totally stuck.